A durable waffle maker made with high-quality materials and packed with several features.

 A waffle maker that combines high tech with high taste.

 Cook fast, delicious waffles that can be customized with 7 different settings.
 We love the waffle moat that really does eliminate spillage.
 Comes with simple knob settings enveloped in a sleek, silver design.

 The modernized waffle maker with an IQ engineered for breakfast perfection.

-Customers love that it cooks two waffles at once and to near perfection each time.
-12 unique settings are available to satisfy the tastes of the most sophisticated of waffle palates.
+Customers love that it cooks 2 waffles at once and to near perfection each time.
+Twelve unique settings are available to satisfy the tastes of the most sophisticated of waffle palates.
 The Bit More button adds additional time to the cooking cycle.

 Test small batches when using non-traditional recipes, as they may stick.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Who doesn’t love a delicious waffle covered in butter and syrup for breakfast?
 If you want the freshest, best-tasting waffles, you have to make them from scratch, which means you need a good waffle maker.
 Many brands make high-quality waffle makers, but it’s hard to top those from Breville.